Monarch Airlines to cut workforce in shift to becoming low-cost carrier

 Monarch said last week it aims to complete its transformation to become a scheduled European low-cost carrier by the time a new narrow-bodied aircraft fleet of 30 Boeing 737 MAX 8s start entering service in 2018.

-Monarch, based at London Luton airport and with a route offering focussed on holiday destinations, ordered the 30 new Boeing jets last month, ditching its current supplier Airbus.
+Monarch, based at London Luton airport and with a route offering focused on holiday destinations, ordered the 30 new Boeing jets last month, ditching its current supplier Airbus .

 But the company, which promoted its former airlines unit managing director Andrew Swaffield to be new group chief executive in July, said in a statement on Monday that the strategic review initiated by new management and relating to operations, ownership and financing had still not yet been completed.